Having trouble converting text dates in Excel? Today, I'll show you how you can easily work with textual dates in Excel.

 Set yourself up

-For a general overview of working with dates, see my previous article How to Convert Text Dates to Numeric.
+For a general overview of how to convert text date formats in Excel, see my previous article How to Convert Text Dates to Numeric.

 The first step in analyzing data in Excel is typically to load a text file into the program.
-Frequently, this text file contains dates that we need for our analysis.
+Frequently, this text file contains text dates that we need to convert and use for our analysis.
 It is important that Excel knows to treat this date text as dates because it has several functions that can make working with dates much simpler.

-Excel is setup to recognize dates automatically in the short and long formats you use on Windows.
+Excel is set up to recognize dates automatically in the short and long formats you use on Windows, making it easier to convert text date formats in Excel.
 In Windows 10, these are found and changed by going to Settings > Time & Language > Date & time > Change date and time formats.

 Excel change dates and times